 - Java is platform-independent, which can run on any platform, while C++ is platform-dependent.

-- C++ supports multiple inheritance, while Java does not support multiple inheritance.
+- C++ supports multiple inheritances, while Java does not support multiple inheritances.
 Instead, it relies on the concept of interfaces to implement the same.

 - C++ is used for system programming.